-Proposal Body (limit to 3 pages) should be uploaded as a separate PDF file through the online submission system, to include the following sections.
+Proposal Body (limit to 3 pages, not including references) should be uploaded as a separate PDF file through the online submission system, to include the following sections.
 DO NOT INCLUDE ANY INVESTIGATOR NAMES, INSTITUTIONS OR IDENTIFYING CONTENT IN YOUR 3 PAGE PROPOSAL, OR IN THE FILE NAME:

 - Statement of Research Question

 - Specific Aims of the Project